Rapid City Car Accident Lawyer

 - Driving on the wrong side of the road

-In some cases, we may be able to hold a driver liable for reckless driving; for example, a driver who was engaged in street racing or another type of willful disregard for others would be considered reckless.
+In some cases, our car accident lawyers in Rapid City may be able to hold a driver liable for reckless driving; for example, a driver who was engaged in street racing or another type of willful disregard for others would be considered reckless.

 Most car accident cases are handled using the law of negligence.
 The insurance company or the responsible driver's attorney may try to show that they were not liable for the accident.
 Meanwhile, we look for evidence to prove that the other person behaved negligently, operating their vehicle in a way that led to the accident.
 Proving that the other party failed to use reasonable care is the basis for a successful lawsuit.